vatpac-technology/sops/docs/terminal/sydney.md

 - [After a go around](../../controller-skills/coordination/#after-a-go-around), the next departure from that runway
 - All aircraft during the Curfew Runway Mode

-The Standard Assignable level from SY ADC to SY TCU is:
+The standard assignable level from SY ADC to SY TCU is:

 | Aircraft | Level |
 | -------- | ----- |